ethereum/go-ethereum/README.md

 Specifying the `--testnet` flag, however, will reconfigure your `geth` instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth` will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+- Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth` will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default.
 E.g.
-   `geth attach <datadir>/testnet/geth.ipc`.
+  `geth attach <datadir>/testnet/bor.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+- Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

-*Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
-Unless you manually move accounts, `geth` will by default correctly separate the two networks and will not make any accounts available between them.*
+_Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
+Unless you manually move accounts, `geth` will by default correctly separate the two networks and will not make any accounts available between them._

 ### Full node on the Rinkeby test network

 The above test network is a cross-client one based on the ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.
-Go Ethereum also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
+Go Ethereum also supports connecting to a proof-of-authority based test network called [_Rinkeby_](https://www.rinkeby.io) (operated by members of the community).
 This network is lighter, more secure, but is only supported by go-ethereum.